-Our linking strategy also became more intentional, with each story often linking out to five or more sources, on top of having several internal links.
+Our linking strategy also was more intentional, with each story often linking out to five or more sources, on top of including several internal links.
 Lastly, we upped our CTA game – just a hair.
 We now had dedicated CTAs in each post, and, wait for it, there was bold font and targeted hyperlinks to form fills, too!

 And that’s what happened.